 This section sets out the main approaches used for the collection, calculation and verification of waste generation data.
-It relates to reporting in Tables 1, 1a, 2 and 3 and to question 3.1 on 'Packaging waste generation' in the quality report.
+It relates to reporting according to Decision 2005/270, Annex I Tables 1, 1a, 2 and 3 and the quality report according to Decision 2005/270, Annex IV.
+The aspects regarding the generation of packaging waste are addressed under section 18 of the national ESMS metadata file.